-Texas Baptists Disaster Recovery has been tasked with discovering ways our Texas Baptists churches can assist.
-This gives us the opportunity to impact these children’s lives with joy and a positive Christian influence and fulfill the commands of Jesus in Matthew 25.
+Texas Baptist Disaster Recovery has been tasked with discovering ways our Texas Baptists churches can assist.
+This gives us the opportunity to not only impact these family units lives with joy and a positive, Christian influence, but also fulfill the commands of Jesus in Matthew 25.

 How to Help

-There is still a lot of uncertainty surrounding this rapidly changing situation.
-At this time you and your church can help by praying for the children, families and caregivers, giving to the For the Children Fund, and by signing up to receive updates about future volunteer opportunities.
+At this time you and your church can help by praying for the children, families and caregivers, giving to the For the Children Fund and by clicking on “Opportunities” below for more information.

 What is Happening Now?

 Dallas County Judge Clay Jenkins has announced, on behalf of the U.S. Department of Health & Human Services, that no new temporary shelters will be needed in the U.S. due to a significant reduction in the number of unaccompanied minors currently crossing the border.
 This change was credited to awareness campaigns in the countries of origin, efforts by Mexico to stop border crossings and the summer heat making travel difficult.
 Plans to bring 2,000 unaccompanied minors to Dallas County have ended.

 Judge Jenkins said that had additional shelters been needed, Dallas would have been selected and would have become the first model of cooperation by the faith community and federal government to care for the unaccompanied children.
 He thanked the faith-based community for their support.

 Texas Baptists have started a “For the Children” fund for those interested in donating to assist these programs.
 Checks can be sent to the following address.
 Funds that may be collected beyond the requirements of this current situation will be used for other disaster recovery needs.